-Notice of 2017 Annual Meeting of Stockholders
+Notice of 2019 Annual Meeting of Stockholders

-To be held at ApellaTM, 450 East 29th Street, New York, NY Proxy Solicited by Board of Directors for Annual Meeting - June 27, 2017
+To be held at ApellaTM, 450 East 29th Street, New York, NY Proxy Solicited by Board of Directors for Annual Meeting - June 25, 2019

-Michael I. Halstead and Lawrence J. Hineline, or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Intra-Cellular Therapies, Inc. to be held on June 27, 2017 or at any postponement or adjournment thereof.
+Michael I. Halstead and Lawrence J. Hineline (the "Proxies"), or any of them, each with the power of substitution, are hereby authorized to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Intra-Cellular Therapies, Inc. to be held on June 25, 2019 or at any postponement or adjournment thereof.

 Shares represented by this proxy will be voted by the stockholder.
-If no such directions are indicated, the Proxies will have authority to vote FOR the election of the Director listed in Proposal 1, FOR Proposal 2 and FOR Proposal 3.
+If no such directions are indicated, the Proxies will have authority to vote FOR the election of the Directors listed in Proposal 1 and FOR Proposals 2 and 3.